African storytelling: Connecting Africa’s Past to the Present.

 African storytelling has always been more than just entertainment; it is a tradition deeply rooted in history, identity, and resilience.
 From griots and elders to contemporary African writers, our stories shape how communities understand the world.
 How can we honour this tradition while reaching broader audiences in today’s globalised society?

-For centuries, African stories have been shared orally, around fires and in communal spaces.
-They are interactive, deeply personal, and passed down from generation to generation.
+For centuries, African stories were shared orally, around fires and in communal spaces.
+They were interactive, deeply personal, and passed down from one generation to the next.
 However, colonialism disrupted this tradition.
 The introduction of Western education, languages, and literary forms altered the African narrative.
 Writers began using English, French, or Portuguese to gain recognition and reclaim the African voice globally.
 Yet, something valuable is often lost in translation.
-Oral storytelling’s intimacy, rhythm, and nuance can fade in written form.
+The intimacy, rhythm, and nuance of oral storytelling can often be lost in written form.

 As African writers today, we face a significant challenge: to preserve the essence of our oral traditions while adapting our stories for modern readers.
 We are the modern-day griots.
 Through novels, memoirs, poetry, blogs, and digital storytelling, we aim to preserve African identity, language, and experience.
 We are not just writing for the present; we are archiving the soul of our people for generations to come.